 We are leveraging our biologics capabilities to develop AT-GAA, a novel treatment paradigm for Pompe disease.
 AT-GAA consists of a uniquely engineered rhGAA enzyme, ATB200, or cipaglucosidase alfa, with an optimized carbohydrate structure to enhance lysosomal uptake, administered in combination with AT2221, or miglustat, that functions as an enzyme stabilizer.
-Miglustat binds to and stabilizes ATB200, or cipaglucosidase alfa, preventing inactivation of rhGAA in circulation to improve the uptake of active enzyme in key disease-relevant tissues, resulting in increased clearance of accumulated substrate, glycogen.
-Miglustat is not an active ingredient that contributes directly to substrate reduction ("glycogen").
+Miglustat binds to and stabilizes ATB200 preventing inactivation of rhGAA in circulation to improve the uptake of active enzyme in key disease-relevant tissues, resulting in increased clearance of accumulated substrate, ("glycogen").
+Miglustat is not an active ingredient that contributes directly to glycogen reduction.